Likelihood-based inference for the Gompertz model with Poisson errors: Numerical Experiments

 \subsubsection{Simulation results}

-As expected, the analysis based on the three algorithms improves as the time series length increases.
+As expected, the performance of all three algorithms improves as the time series length increases.
 Figure \ref{Fig:correctModel} presents the results for the correctly specified model with Poisson distributed errors.
-In most cases, the MSE values across the three inference methods are similar.
-The uncertainty is generally higher for the estimates of parameter $b$, lower for $\theta_1$, and even lower for $\theta_2$.
-An exception occurs with STAN when $T=100$, where the uncertainty for $\theta_1$ is greater than for $b$.
+In most cases, the MSE values across the three computational methods are similar.
+The uncertainty is generally higher for the estimates of the parameter $b$, lower for $\theta_1$, and even lower for $\theta_2$.
+An exception occurs with Stan when $T=100$, where the uncertainty for $\theta_1$ is greater than for $b$.
 Furthermore, for $\theta_2$, the Gibbs sampler produced estimates with greater uncertainty compared to the other two algorithms.
 In terms of coverage, all three inference methods yield values close to $0.95$ for the parameter $b$.
 However, the MLE approach shows lower coverage, particularly when $T=30$ and the correlation is high.
 This is likely due to the sample size being too small for the asymptotic variance estimate to be reliable.
 When $T=100$, the Gibbs sampler demonstrates the most accurate coverage across all parameters and correlation scenarios.

 The results for the misspecified case are shown in Figure \ref{Fig:misspModel}.
 In this setting, the performance of the algorithms differs noticeably between the high and moderate correlation scenarios.
 When the correlation is lower, the three algorithms exhibit improved performance, with lower MSE, reduced uncertainty, and more accurate coverage across all parameters and both sample sizes.
-Again, higher uncertainty is observed for the estimates of $b$ and $\theta_1$, and lower uncertainty for $\theta_2$.
+Again, a higher uncertainty is observed for the estimates of $b$ and $\theta_1$, and a lower uncertainty is observed for $\theta_2$.
 Moreover, when $T=100$, the Gibbs sampler provides the most accurate coverage for all parameters.